Weak $E_2$-Morita equivalences via quantization of the 1-shifted cotangent bundle: Introduction

-\paragraph Consider the simplest, non-trivial case, the $-1$-shifted cotangent bundle $T^*[-1]X$ of a smooth variety $X$.
-The $-1$-shifted cotangent bundle is a derived scheme whose convergent quantization using the Costello-Li framework (\cite{CosLi}) is a Batalin-Vilkovisky algebra structure on the structure sheaf of the $T^*[-1]X$.
-In our case it is the $\cO_X$-linear dual of the de Rham complex of $X$ where the Batalin-Vilkovisky-differential is basically given by the de Rham differential (see \cite{BarGin} and \cite{BehFan} for more details).
-In positive characteristic, the de Rham complex is naturally a complex of $\cO_{X'}$-module, hence naturally a complex over the Frobenius twist $X'$.
+The convergent quantization using the Costello-Li framework (\cite{CosLi}) is a Batalin-Vilkovisky algebra structure on the structure sheaf of the $T^*[-1]X$.
+In our case, the convergent quantization is the de Rham complex of $X$ (up to a shift) where the Batalin-Vilkovisky-differential is basically given by the de Rham differential (see \cite{BarGin} and \cite{BehFan} for more details).
+In positive characteristics, the de Rham complex is naturally a complex of $\cO_{X'}$-module, hence naturally a complex over the Frobenius twist $X'$.
 The Cartier isomorphisms identify the cohomology sheaves of the de Rham complex: the $d$-th cohomology sheaf is the sheaf of algebraic $d$-forms on $X'$.
-Moreover, the (dual of) de Rham complex of $X$ can be realized as a line bundle on the Frobenius twist of the $-1$-shifted cotangent bundle, and this line bundle becomes a trivial line bundle once restricted to the zero section $X'\rightarrow T^*[-1]X'$ (see \cite{AriCalHab}, \cite{Hab2} for more details).
+Moreover, the de Rham complex of $X$ can be realized as a line bundle (up to a shift) on the Frobenius twist, $T^*[-1]X'$ of the $-1$-shifted cotangent bundle, and this line bundle becomes a trivial line bundle once restricted to the zero section $X'\rightarrow T^*[-1]X'$ (see \cite{AriCalHab}, \cite{Hab2} for more details).

 We summarize the discussion above as follows.